-As a lot of Africans depend on affordable imports from China to make a living, a stable relations with China is vital for African countries to quickly recover form the economic ravages of COVID-19.
+As a lot of Africans depend on affordable imports from China to make a living, a stable relation with China is vital for African countries to quickly recover from the economic ravages of COVID-19.

-Hence, PASDO is using CAPI to ensure that unwarranted hate doesn’t fester and come in-between the necessary trade relationship between Africa and China.
+Hence, PASDO is using CAPI to ensure that unwarranted hate doesn’t fester and come between the necessary trade relationship between Africa and China.

 Pursue Stronger Ties Post COVID-19